AndrejTsvetkov/my_website/README.md

 - [ ] Use AWS S3 for file uploads

+- [ ] Use AWS SES for sending emails

 - [x] Add a comments section

 - [ ] Add comment updates without reloading the page (use Django Channels)